 - Tell the reader what should happen.

-- Give a description of how the situation will change if your plan is adopted.
+- Describe how the situation will change if your plan is adopted.

 - Use the end of the frame story to show how the solution is needed or how it will work.

-- Give a real-life example or scenario showing adoption of your plan and how it works.
+- Give a real-life example or scenario showing the adoption of your plan and how it works.

 - Cite convincing facts, statistics, or expert testimony on the solution or the problem.